 - Cognitive Science, Diverse Learners & Learning Environments

 - Technology and Innovation in Independent Schools

 Important Dates and Logistics

-The dates established for Summer 2017 are June 19 to July 28, allowing time off between July 1-5 for July 4th holiday, with classes resuming on July 6th.
+The dates established for Summer 2018 are June 18 to August 3, allowing time off for the July 4th holiday.
+These exact days are TBD.

 To support the development of a learning community, lodging and meal options will be available at Vanderbilt’s state-of-the-art campus facilities.

 Applications for Summer 2018 are accepted on a rolling basis, but for priority consideration, applications should be submitted by January 15, 2018.

 For more information or questions about this unique program, please contact admissions coordinator Rosie Moody at firstname.lastname@example.org or (615) 322-8019.

 Background Clearance Checks are required of ISL students.